Lőrinc Nacsa

-Lőrinc Nacsa (born on April 5, 1990 in Budapest, Hungary) is a Hungarian politician.
+Lőrinc Nacsa (born 5 April 1990 in Budapest, Hungary) is a Hungarian politician.
 He is a member of parliament in the National Assembly of Hungary (Országgyűlés) since May 2018.
 He is a member of the Parliamentary Assembly of the Council of Europe.
 On 15 June 2021, he was elected one of the Vice-Presidents of the EPP groups in the Parliamentary Assembly of the Council of Europe.